milanrona/cse15l-lab-reports/lab_report_5.md

 - you need to change from `echo "$result" > overall.txt` to `echo "$result" >> overall.txt`.
 Since this way it will append rather than overwrite.

+Citation:
+- for this question i changed a little bit the prompt and code of lecture 11.
+I created `Sum.java` but the `solution.ssh` is moslty from the class example.

 ## Part 2